valentingavran/anglify/apps/docs/src/assets/pages/components/data-table.md

 `filterable` to false on the header item(s).
 In the example below the dessert name column is no longer searchable.
 <app-code-example component="data-table" example="filterable"></app-code-example>

+### Loading

+You can use the loading prop to indicate that data in the table is currently loading.
+If there is no data in the table, a loading message will also be displayed.
+This message can be customized using the `loadingText` prop or the `loading` slot.

+<app-code-example component="data-table" example="loading"></app-code-example>

 ### Header Slot

 You can use the dynamic slots `header:<name>` to customize only certain columns. `<name>` is the name of